 All of these cybersecurity tools, alongside others, can be incorporated into a SASE architecture.
 Such protections work in tandem with SD-WAN infrastructure to deliver predictable and secure application performance from anywhere.

-Citrix offers multiple secure access solutions that protect SaaS software, led by Citrix Secure Internet Access:
+Citrix offers multiple secure access solutions that protect SaaS software: